laiou/cuda_infer/gpu_code/README.txt

-Using "nvcc -o inference-gpu main_gpu.c kernel.cu -lcublas" to build Using "sudo ./inference-gpu detect ./dog.jpg" to run
+Using "nvcc -o inference-gpu main_gpu.c kernel.cu -lcublas" to build Using "sudo ./inference-gpu -infer ./dog.jpg" to run